This is a way to transfer your files directly from one device to another. To establish a connection to

 Finally, the combination of shorter keys are assigned to a single key.
 Each "code" generated is actually a key linked to a

 chunk of encoded JSON handshake data.
-If the initial ICE connection fails, it's most likely an issue with a firewall or symmetrical NAT,
+Please note, if the initial ICE connection fails, it's most likely an issue with a firewall or symmetrical NAT,

 so sending data directly between the two peers isn't possible.